 My suggestion is that none of this could have happened if the computer had been designed with the intent to become 'timeless'.
 While we may still desire an Eames chair for our homes, I doubt many would seriously consider pairing with a 1998 iMac, regardless of the lack of computational power for today's world, as the role of the desktop in the home is no longer to encourage the adoption of the technology.

 This is not to say that there is nothing 'for all time' in this design.
 As with any tool, it is a question of balance.
 In this case, the time-specific elements are most obvious and memorable, but the user interface paradigms (mouse, keyboard, etc.) are continued as they do not belong to a specific time (as far as we know, anyway).

 On the other hand, how about something that is 'for all time' because it addresses the concerns or needs of a non-temporal context?
 Naoto Fukasawa and Jasper Morrison set to explore some of the most definitive examples of this in their book and exhibit, Super Normal.

 In conclusion I suggest that, as with any of these concepts, the concept of 'timeless'-ness, interpreted at being 'for all time' in design can be a tool that must be used with purpose and balance.
 Some objects require a stronger tie to a particular temporal, geographical, or social context, while others serve better when the shared and universal qualities of time, place, or people is the focus.

-Looking to nature, a perfect example of this balance is the permanence and universality of the tree trunk, complemented by the transience of its leaves.
+Looking to nature, an example of this balance is the permanence and universality of the tree trunk, complemented by the transience of its leaves.